uchicago-cs/cmsc22000/website/hw/hw1.rst

 You’ve created a commit, but you’re not done yet: you haven’t uploaded it to GitHub yet.
 Forgetting this step is actually a very common pitfall, so don’t forget to upload your changes.
-You must use the ``git push`` command for your changes to actually be uploaded to the Git server. *If you don’t, the graders will not be able to see your work*.
+You must use the ``git push`` command for your changes to be uploaded to the Git server. *If you don’t, the course staff will not be able to see your work*.
 Simply run the following command from the Linux command-line:

 ::

    git push

-You will be asked for your GitHub username and password; once you enter them, you should see something like this output:
+This should output something like this:

 ::